baudisgroup/CNAdjust/README.md

 * `--cohort_assign_file`: Filename of the input cohort assignment file.
 * `--prior_file`:Filename of the input cohort CNA occurrence file.
 * `--idmapping_file`: Filename of the input sample id mapping file.
-* `--bin_location_file`: Filename of the genomic bin location file.
+* `--region_file`: Filename of the input genomic region file.
 * `--output_seg`: Filename of the output segment data.
 * `--output_plot`: Filename of the output plot of segment data.
 * `--logrsd`: Upper limit of weighted standard deviation of logR by the number of involved markers to identify potential problematic samples in the strict criteria.
-* `--lowfrac`: Upper limit of CNA fraction to identify potential problematic samples in the strict criteria.
+* `--cnafrac`: Upper limit of CNA fraction to identify potential problematic samples in the strict criteria.
 * `--dupdelratio`: Upper limit of the fraction ratio and its reciprocal as lower limit to identify potential problematic samples in the strict criteria.
-* `--lowfrac2`: Upper limit of CNA fraction to identify potential problematic samples in the more relaxed criteria 2.
+* `--cnafrac2`: Upper limit of CNA fraction to identify potential problematic samples in the more relaxed criteria 2.
 * `--dupdelratio2`: Upper limit of the fraction ratio and its reciprocal as lower limit to identify potential problematic samples in the more relaxed criteria 2.
-* `--lowfrac3`: Upper limit of CNA fraction to identify potential problematic samples in the more relaxed criteria 3.
+* `--cnafrac3`: Upper limit of CNA fraction to identify potential problematic samples in the more relaxed criteria 3.
 * `--segnum`: Upper limit of segment number to identify noisy profiles.
 * `--lowthre`: Thresholds to call low-level CNA in noisy profiles.
 It should be a positive value used to call duplication, and its opposite is used to call deletion.
 * `--highthre`: Thresholds to call high-level CNA in noisy profiles.
 It should be a positive value used to call duplication, and its opposite is used to call deletion.